epfl-ada/ada-2024-project-ackthuallydeadalready/README.md

 1. **Auxiliary Data Collection**
     - Scrape RFA prompt questions using beautiful soup package to join with dataset
+    - Clean the questions and answers to a good format
 2. **Preprocessing:**
     - Data cleaning in preparation for tokenizing.
 Would mostly involve removing stop-words and punctuation
     - Grouping the data by election and year in preparation of sentiment analysis